DreamLight Interactive

 5 renders every fifth frame from the first frame to the last frame.

--1 renders every frame in reverse order, from the first frame down to the last frame, in this case the first frame would be set higher than the last frame.
+A negative step will render the frames in reverse, for instance -1 renders every frame in reverse order, from the first frame down to the last frame, in this case the first frame should be set higher than the last frame.

 5. Save the scene file.